AbstractMenus/Docs/general/rules.rst

 Parameter ``param`` is required.
 All other are optional.

 :param: The parameter which you compare (``%player_name%`` is a placeholder which replaces to player name who opened menu).
-:equals: Check param with list of strings. **Case sensitivity**.
+:equals: Check parameter with list of strings. **Case sensitivity**.
-:equalsIgnoreCase: Check param with list of strings. **Case insensitivity**
+:equalsIgnoreCase: Check parameter with list of strings. **Case insensitivity**
-:contains: Check param to contains one of the specified substring.
+:contains: Check parameter to contains one of the specified substring.
-:less: Does the param less than the specified number.
-For numeric params only.
+:less: Does the parameter less than the specified number.
+For numeric parameters only.
-:more: Does the param greater than the specified number For numeric params only.
+:more: Does the parameter greater than the specified number For numeric parameters only.

 .. _rule-js: